Adult Swim's Stars Look Back at 15 Years of Insane, Genre-Bending Comedy

 Adult Swim’s Best Moments

-Dan Harmon: When Mazzy Star, playing as Morty, is taught how to bury a dead version of himself in his own backyard before continuing the rest of his life as a biological imposter.
+Dan Harmon: When Mazzy Star is playing as Morty is taught how to bury a dead version of himself in his own backyard before continuing the rest of his life as a biological imposter.
 I can’t think of a better metaphor to prepare millennials for their 30s.

 Matt Harrigan, writer and EP of Space Ghost Coast to Coast, Adult Swim VP of Digital Content: When Space Ghost tells William Shatner that “outer space shows are for children and stupid people,” George Lowe’s voice breaks just a tiny bit, and it always kills me for some reason.